 An easier option is to use ground ginger and add it to a tea ball for a flavorful tea.
 Ginger tea bags are another simple alternative solution.
 Here are the health benefits of drinking ginger tea:

 Health Benefits of Ginger Tea

-Eases Muscle Pain – Though there is no permanent cure for Fibromyalgia muscle pain, you can help get some relief naturally with ginger tea.
-Ginger is used in alternative medicine for Fibromyalgia mainly because it has anti-inflammatory properties that help control pain and swelling.
+Though there is no permanent cure for fibromyalgia muscle pain, you can help get some relief naturally with ginger tea.
+Ginger is used in alternative medicine for fibromyalgia mainly because it has anti-inflammatory properties that help control pain and swelling.